investigativedata/investigraph.dev/README.md

 npm run build
 ```

 Additionally, a zipped version of the bundle is added as `build.zip`.
-We often use this for our clients to upload the application to their own servers.
+This allows simple static site hosting anywhere.